fidian/TheGuide/contents/weapons/targets/index.md

 title: Targets
 template: index.jade

 Here are a couple targets that I have created.
 All targets on this page are freely usable and distributable by anyone.
-They have been created with printability in mind, intended to be used on 8.5" x 11" paper.
+They have been created with printability in mind, intended to be used on 8.5" &times; 11" paper.

 [License]: http://creativecommons.org/licenses/by-sa/3.0/